SteveDunn/Vogen/README.md

 The source generator is opinionated.
 The opinions help ensure consistency.
 The opinions are:

-* A Value Object (VO) is constructed via a factory method named `From`, e.g. `Age.From(12)`
+* A value object (VO) is constructed via a factory method named `From`, e.g. `Age.From(12)`
 * A VO is equatable (`Age.From(12) == Age.From(12)`)
 * A VO, if validated, is validated with a static method named `Validate` that returns a `Validation` result
 * Any validation that is not `Validation.Ok` results in a `ValueObjectValidationException` being thrown

 It is common to represent domain ideas as primitives, but primitives might not be able to fully describe the domain idea.
-To use Value Objects instead of primitives, we simply swap code like this:
+To use value objects instead of primitives, we simply swap code like this:

 ```csharp
 public class CustomerInfo {